 12. Which of the following has been found to shave years off our life expectancy?

 13. Parents who suffer from fear of failure often act unconsciously in ways that:

-A. Avoids putting any pressure whatsoever on their kids.
+A. Avoid putting any pressure whatsoever on their kids.

-B. Transmits their fear of failure to their kids.
+B. Transmit their fear of failure to their kids.

-C. Conveys unconditional acceptance of their kids’ achievements.
+C. Convey unconditional acceptance of their kids’ achievements.